-According to the 2012-2016 American Communities Survey data, only 7.2% of households in the WCCTA service area can be designated as limited English-speaking.
-The highest percentage of LEP households speak a range of Asian/Pacific Island (API) languages, and the combined percent of limited-English API speakers is 4% across all languages within this category.
+According to the American Communities Survey 2019 5-year summary estimates data, only 1% of households in the WCCTA service area can be designated as limited English-speaking.
+The highest percentage of LEP households speak a range of Asian/Pacific Island (API) languages, and the combined percent of limited-English API speakers is just 3% across all languages within this category.
 Based on our knowledge of the service area, the most commonly spoken API languages are Tagalog and Chinese, and these communities are located in Hercules and Pinole.
-Approximately 1.6% of limited-English households in the service area speak Spanish, and the largest groups of these households are located in Rodeo and Pinole.
+Approximately 1.3% of limited-English households in the service area speak Spanish, and the largest groups of these households are located in Rodeo and Montalvin CDP.